 If you've applied for one of our undergraduate or postgraduate degrees or simply have an interest and want to get involved, why not come and join our 'Big Dig' excavation?

-Read more about the 2015 dig that uncovered the prehistoric town and the 2016 dig during which we found a late Iron Age cemetery and a late or post Roman farming settlement, consisting of five buildings and associated kilns and ovens, dating to the period AD 300 – 450.
+Read more about the 2015 dig that uncovered the prehistoric town, the 2016 dig during which we found a late Iron Age cemetery and a late or post Roman farming settlement, consisting of five buildings and associated kilns and ovens, dating to the period AD 300–450, and the 2017 excavation which told us more about every day life.

 Please note: You must be aged 16 or over to take part.